hustle2live/abz-landing/README.md

 # Hello,

-this test task is performed exclusively for the customer company.
+#### This is the Test task is performed exclusively for the customer company.
 Will be deleted after review

 ## Used technologies:

 In this project i used the next stack:

--React, -Redux, -@reduxjs/toolkit, -Material-UI -SASS, -JavaScript, -HTML, -CSS
+### `-React, -Redux, -@reduxjs/toolkit, -Material-UI -SASS, -JavaScript, -HTML, -CSS`

-### `npm start`